acuvity/mcp-servers-registry/mcp-server-github/charts/mcp-server-github/README.md

 **Description**:

 ```
-Update an existing pull request in a GitHub repository
+Update an existing pull request in a GitHub repository.
 ```

 **Parameter**: